KxSystems/ml/xval/README.md

 ## Status

-The cross-validation library is still in development and is available here as a beta release, further functionality and improvements will be made to the library in the coming months.
+The cross-validation library is still in development and is available here as a beta release.
+Further functionality and improvements will be made to the library in the coming months.

 If you have any issues, questions or suggestions, please write to ai@kx.com.